Payop/payop-api-doc/withdrawal.md

 # Withdrawal

-To create a withdrawal request, you must receive a token for your user as described in the login section.
+**Important! ** To create a withdrawal request, you must receive a token for your user as described in the login section.
+You must pass the personal token in the http request header.

 ### Create Withdrawal Request